wkusner/wkusner.github.io/README.md

 ~~~~~~~~~~~~~~

 The body is the abstract.
-See this site for conferernce and preprint examples.
+See this site for conference and preprint examples.
 Authors conferences and journals
 are listed in `_data/authors.yml`, `_data/conferences.yml`, and `_data/journals.yml`.
 This is enough to automatically generate your bibliography.